danilo-antunes/PiperDrive_Resend_Integration/README.md

-# Example app for Pipedrive Marketplace
+# Example app for Pipedrive

-A very basic example of how to:
-* Authorize with OAuth using [passportjs](http://www.passportjs.org/)
-* Get all open deals from Pipedrive
-* Mark selected deal randomly as won or lost
+ In this app, you can send emails using Resend Api to all of your Piperdrive contacts, and send an welcome email when a new contact is created.

 ## Installation and usage
 * Create a test app in [Developer Hub](https://app.pipedrive.com/developer-hub) with the following callback URL: `http://localhost:3000/auth/pipedrive/callback`
 * Run `npm install`
-* Rename `config.example.js` to `config.js` and edit the `clientID` and `clientSecret` values
+* edit the `clientID` and `clientSecret` values on index.js
+* edit the `YOUR_RESEND_KEY` on resend_api.js
 * Run `node index.js` and open http://localhost:3000